Neurodiversity at Work

 When a group of neurodivergent individuals were asked what they wished their employers knew about employing neurodivergent people, several similar themes arose throughout their responses.
 According to this group, the first step in supporting neurodivergent employees or colleagues will be to learn about small changes that all employees can make that will ensure the workplace environment is more accessible and approachable for all.
 These include simple best practice suggestions such as avoiding unnecessary repetitive or loud noises, minimizing smells, and asking others how best to present information to them.
 Additionally, it’s important to understand that individuals will have differing needs as far as working environments go.
 Hot desking, which has become very popular in recent years, can be helpful for those who love to work dynamically and really difficult for those who like consistency.

 If you’re interested in learning more about neurodiversity and the associated terminology, I recommend seeking out and reading resources created by neurodivergent people, as they’re in the best position to express what being neurodivergent is like and what support they need.
-This post, written by Dr. Nick Walker, provides a thorough and helpful description of various terms associated with neurodiversity.
+For instance, this post provides a thorough and helpful description of various terms associated with neurodiversity and debunks some common misconceptions.

 While Lowry’s story is heart-warming and led to him gaining well-deserved interest from employers, it is but one example of a neurodivergent person navigating the chaotic and confusing world of employment.
 By increasing knowledge of neurodiversity as well as how to best support neurodivergent employees, the workplace experience can become less stressful and, in turn, more approachable, productive, and positive for all.